linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         cp /etc/postfix/master.cf /etc/postfix/master.cf.orig

-12. Open the configuration file for editing and uncomment the two lines starting with `submission` and `smtps` and the block of lines starting with `-o` after each.
+12. Open the configuration file for editing and uncomment the two lines starting with `submission` and `smtps`, and all of the twenty or so lines starting with `-o`.
 The first section of the `/etc/postfix/master.cf` file should resemble the following:

     {: .file-excerpt }
 	/etc/postfix/master.cf